Chirooon/Person_management/README.md

-# Idk just an idea that i get at 3 am
+# Idk just an idea that i got at 3 am

 # Images